froobn/TTSXIV/README.md

 7. run TTSXIV.py (or by using start.bat)

 	- To install more SAPI5 voices, go to Speech Settings in Windows Settings, and install more voices (Ive only tested english based ones)
+	- you may need to edit registry things, if its a problem for anyone ill come up with a solution

 Huzzah!